niedev/GalleryImageSelectorExample/README.md

 userImageContainer.saveContent() and UserImageContainer will save the last cropped image.
 The saved image can be accessed with "new File(context.getFilesDir(), "user_image");" in this case context must be an Activity or an Application or a Service.

-In this case we have inserted the imageView in an activity but to make UserImageContainer work with an imageView contained in a fragment just insert the fragment between the arguments and instead of overriding onActivityResult in the activity we will have to do it in the fragment, for an example of this see directlty the implementation in RTranslator
+In this case I have inserted the imageView in an activity but to make UserImageContainer work with an imageView contained in a fragment just insert the fragment between the arguments and instead of overriding onActivityResult in the activity we will have to do it in the fragment, for an example of this see directlty the implementation in RTranslator